 The prototype is a rough model of the game without art and details, which makes it possible to evaluate and feel the gameplay.

-The essence of the prototype is to test the idea in practice and, having reduced the risks, continue the development of the project.
+The essence of the video game prototyping services is to test the idea in practice and, having reduced the risks, continue the development of the project.
 Ignoring prototyping is a big mistake – in fact, you continue to work by touch without realizing the success or failure of the implementation of the interaction with the player, as well as the mechanics and functionality of the game.

 When all this huge work is done, you can start production.
 Not earlier.